SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 Each Decision Record document MUST have the following sections:

-- An _Introduction_ providing context on the document and linking to other relevant materials.
+- An _Abstract_ providing a brief introduction on the topic of the document.
 - A _Context_ section describing the issue relevant for motivating this Decision Record.
 - A section containing the actual decision that is introduced.
 The section should also include reasoning for this decision.
 We RECOMMEND naming the section _Decision_.